Sarkynin/ASBot/README.md

 ## Installation

+Heroku usage is assumed.
+Why, you might ask?
+Because I have no dedicated server, so I built this bot around being run on a heroku dyno (including the various workarounds for some of the engine's, let's say, *interesting* quirks).
+Shouldn't be too hard to modify the relevant parts if you're running this at home, though.

     $ bundle install
 Afterwards, you need to set a few environment variables on your system.
 These are `botircnick`, `botircpass`, `githubnick`, `githubpass`, `googledrivelogin` `p12pass`, `smogon_username`, `quotes_url`, and `smogon_password`.